Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-The human stress systems - basics of stress
+The human stress system - the basics of stress

-The human stress systems - basics of stress
+The human stress system - the basics of stress

 Stress is a healthy reaction of the human organism to stressful situations.
-The stress reaction basically differs according to whether the stressful situation is perceived as threatening/anxious or not, as different stress systems are addressed in the process.
+The stress reaction differs fundamentally according to whether the stressful situation is perceived as threatening/anxiety-provoking or not, as different stress systems are triggered.

-Monoamines (dopamine, norepinephrine, serotonin) and neuropteptides in particular are crucially involved in the human stress response.3
+Monoamines (dopamine, noradrenaline, serotonin) and neuropeptides play a decisive role in the human stress response.3

 1.1.
 Central process and control of stress reactions

-A stress response occurs through an interaction of different areas of the brain.
+A stress reaction is caused by the interaction of different areas of the brain.

-The first step is an integration of sensory information by the PFC to cognitively evaluate its meaning and importance and provide the appropriate coping strategies.
+In the first step, sensory information is integrated by the PFC in order to cognitively evaluate its meaning and importance and to provide the appropriate coping strategies.

-This triggers emotional responses via the limbic system, which in turn activate physiological stress systems such as the HPA axis and the autonomic nervous system.456
+This triggers emotional reactions via the limbic system, which in turn activate the physiological stress systems such as the HPA axis and the autonomic nervous system.456

 A summary of the brain regions involved is given below under 1.3.